2019 Malta political crisis: Vitals Global Healthcare

 Three Ministers at the time, Edward Scicluna, Chris Cardona and Konrad Mizzi, face investigation regarding Vitals Global Healthcare (VGH) which took control of three hospitals under a contract to last for 30 years in 2015.

 VGH had no experience and accusations that the bidding process was skewed, with the bidding process announcing 3 bids, one of which was only a letter of non-interest, the second was from a small company operating a single hospital in India and VGH.
 The contract terms were also considered biased with the government having to bail out VGH if it got into debt and it would cost €100 million plus guarantee all investment by Steward and pay company debts to buy the contract back.
 The Minister in charge of all aspects of the deal was Konrad Mizzi, with final approval coming from Cabinet.
 Edward Scicluna, the Finance Minister of Malta from 2013 to 2020, claims he was not aware of the deal before it was signed, although he had asked Mizzi for copies of the contract in summer 2016 but was not supplied with the side letter that had the €100 million penalty clause so claims he was unaware of it.

 When VGH Malta was created, an identically named company was established in Jersey, together with 11 other companies, Shaukat Ali Ghafoor, who bought a Maltese passport to obtain citizenship, is named as an investor who created the Jersey companies, possibly to profit from the sale to Steward, VGH was being investigated by Daphne Caruana Galizia before her death.

 In 2018 a majority of shares in VGH were acquired by a US healthcare giant Steward Health Care for a nominal €1, It cost the Maltese government €50 million to pay off VGH.

 In July 2020 the Auditor General, Charles Deguara published his report into the Vitals concession tender, concluding that it should have been scrapped, having found there was collusion between the government and the private investors who won the contract.
+Court hearings have backed the government in cancelling the hospitals contract which it called fraudulent and declared that Vitals/Steward actions regarding the $100m side letter are possibly criminal.

+In May 2024, Joseph Muscat, Konrad Mizzi, and Keith Schembri were formally charged along with others for alleged crimes related to the Vitals/Steward concession, with current and former officials from the two companies expected to face charges in the near future.